-- How Learning Leaders Can Create Economic Transformation
+- How L&D Can Create a Human-Centered Workplace

 Exercise information regular exercise is one of the best things you can do for your health.
 It has many benefits, including improving your overall health and fitness, and reducing your risk for many chronic diseases.
 There are many different types of exercise; it is important that you pick the right types for you.
 Most people benefit from a combination of them:

 - Endurance, or aerobic, activities increase your breathing and heart rate.
 They keep your heart, lungs, and circulatory system healthy and improve your overall fitness.
 Examples include brisk walking, jogging, swimming, and biking.

 - Strength, or resistance training, exercises make your muscles stronger.
 Some examples are lifting weights and using a resistance band.

 - Balance Exercise information can make it easier to walk on uneven surfaces and help prevent falls.
 To improve your balance, try tai chi or exercises like standing on one leg.

 - Flexibility exercises stretch your muscles and can help your body stay limber.
 Yoga and doing various stretches can make you more flexible.